minasarkisyan/mdb-laravel-boilerplate/README.md

 git clone https://github.com/minasarkisyan/mdb-laravel-boilerplate.git
 Switch to the repo folder

-# cd mdb-laravel-boilerplate
+cd mdb-laravel-boilerplate
-Install all the dependencies using composer
+<p>Install all the dependencies using composer</p>

 # composer install
 Copy the example env file and make the required configuration changes in the .env file